rainerknabenbauer/Productivity/README.md

 * Clean interface
 * Rearrange your tasks with joy
 * Chain tasks where needed
-* Visualize dependencies within projects
+* Visualize dependencies within a project
-* Automatically notifies you of upcoming deadline
+* Automatically get notified of upcoming deadlines
 * Recover already deleted tasks
 * Password protect your project
 * Share your project
-* Share on devices
+* Share on mobile with auto-generated QR codes

 ### Backlog
 * Add full mobile support